ResetXPDR/MSFS2020_AutoFPS/README.md

   - Alt TLOD Base - Altitude (AGL) at or below which TLOD will be at TLOD Min.
   - Avg Descent Rate- Used in combination with FPS sensitivity to determine the altitude band in which TLOD will be interpolated between TLOD Min at the Alt TLOD base starting point and the lower of TLOD Max and the maximum TLOD your system can achieve while achieving at least your desired FPS target at a calculated top altitude.
     - This band ensures that, if you descend at your set Avg Descent Rate or less, that the app can decrement TLOD from TLOD Max to TLOD Min by the Alt TLOD Base without exceeding the LOD Step rate associated with the FPS sensitivity level you have set.
+  - Decrease Cloud Quality - When enabled, will reduce/restore cloud quality by one level if the activation condition is met.
+  - Activation Methods - TLOD is the original method and is most suitable for systems where TLOD has the largest impact on desired MSFS performance.
+GPU Load is the new method that allows cloud quality changes to occur independently of TLOD and is most suitable for systems where cloud quality has a similar or larger impact on desired MSFS performance than TLOD does.
+    - TLOD (FPS Sensitivity and FPS Tolerance TLOD Automation Methods)
-  - Decrease Cloud Quality - When enabled, will reduce cloud quality by one level if TLOD has already auto reduced to TLOD Min and FPS is still below target FPS by more than the FPS tolerance.
+      - Decreases when TLOD has already auto reduced to TLOD Min and FPS is still below target FPS by more than the FPS tolerance.
       - Cloud Recovery TLOD with optional +
         - The TLOD level required to cancel an active cloud quality reduction state and restore cloud quality back to its initial higher quality level.
-    - Provides a TLOD buffer to account for the increased TLOD achieved by reducing cloud quality and will minimise the chance that cloud quality will constantly change down and up.
+        - Ideally set to 50 TLOD or more above TLOD Min to provide a TLOD buffer to minimise the chance that cloud quality will constantly change down and up.
-    - Ideally set to 50 TLOD or more above TLOD Min provided that the aforementioned conditions can be met.
         - When + is checked, Cloud Recovery TLOD becomes relative to TLOD Min instead of absolute.
+    - GPU Load (All TLOD Automation Methods)
+      - Decreases when the GPU load, as measured by the GPU-Z companion app that is required to be running for this functionality to work, is higher than the user-defined Decrease GPU Load percentage.
+      - Cloud Recovery GPU load
+        - Recovers when the GPU load is lower than the user-defined Recover GPU Load percentage.
+        - Provides a GPU Load buffer to account for the decreased GPU load achieved by reducing cloud quality and will minimise the chance that cloud quality will constantly change down and up.
+        - Ideally set to at least 15% lower than the Decrease GPU Load percentage to provide a GPU load buffer to minimise the chance that cloud quality will constantly change down and up.
   -  Auto OLOD
      -  When enabled, four user definable parameters relating to this feature will be revealed on the UI.
      -  Rather than the automation being FPS based, which would cause contention with TLOD changes at the same time, OLOD will adjust based on an altitude band with a base and top level and with OLOD values defined for each of these altitudes.